segfaultdev/bedd/README.md

 ### Forks that remove the python + Java check(shitty forks):

 - [@aa2006's fork](https://github.com/aa2006/bedd)
-- [@kushagra765's fork](https://github.com/kushagra765/bedd) This fork not only removes the check, but also uses the _far inferior_ Makefile system, so it's shitty² ):<
+- [@kushagra765's fork](https://github.com/kushagra765/bedd) This fork not only removes the check, but also uses the _far inferior_ Makefile system, so it's shitty ):<
 - [@DamieFC's fork](https://github.com/DamieFC/bedd) Hasn't removed the check yet, but his changes to README.md make it look like he will soooooooooooooooooo

 NOTE: Although my hate to python and Java is huge and real, everything offensive I say to people here is just said as a joke, so don't take it seriously.